uakatt/MSU-UA-PCard-Contrib-Reconciliation/README.md

 Disclaimer
 ==========

 > There are several commits for KITT-235 that contain changes to `data.sql` which is where we were keeping SQL changes during this enhancement.
 The commits with changes to data.sql include: 1109, 2244, 3153, 3804, and 4560.
-You can see it a little more clearly in the wiki.

 <h2>Jiras</h2>